boostpro/installer/README.txt

 manual steps when the build is done.
 For me, the build step takes more than 24 hours, so it locks up my work station during that time.
 I also sometimes have to do it incrementally because of lack disk space.

-Oh, you also need 7-zip installed.
-A standard install should just work.